 With German and UK political concerns and worries about Italy’s finances resurfacing too, “it is hard to think the yen is not going to be at least one of the winners this week,” he said.

-Asia ex-Japan stocks had fared better overnight as gains in South Korea and India offset weakness in Tokyo and elsewhere.
+Asian stocks had fared slightly better overnight as gains in South Korea and India offset a 4-1/2 month low for Tokyo’s Nikkei.
 Chinese shares ended little changed though the yuan faced pressure.

 A private survey of China’s manufacturing sector published on Monday suggested a modest expansion in activity as export orders bounced from a contraction.

 Economists noted increases in new export orders pointed to possible front-loading of U.S.-bound shipments to avoid potential tariff hikes that U.S. President Donald Trump - who kicked off a potentially confrontational state visit to Britain on Monday - had threatened to slap on another $300 billion of Chinese goods.

 “Many firms are leaving China for other countries, including the U.S. in order to avoid paying the tariffs,” Trump said on Twitter shortly after landing in Britain.
 “No visible increase in costs or inflation, but U.S. is taking billions.”

 With the bitter trade mood weighing, factory activity contracted in most Asian countries and the euro zone last month, surveys showed.

 The euro zone’s slowdown was for the fourth month running, and at an accelerating pace, as slumping automotive demand, Brexit and wider political uncertainty took their toll.

 “The sector remains in its toughest spell since 2013,” said Chris Williamson, chief business economist at IHS Markit.